osscontributor/groovy-datomic/README.md

 The `EntityMap` extension API is defined by the `groovy.datomic.extension.EntityMapExtension` class which is defined in [src/main/groovy/groovy/datomic/extension/EntityMapExtension.groovy](groovy-datomic/tree/master/src/main/groovy/groovy/datomic/extension/EntityMapExtension.groovy).

-The Groovy runtime needs to know about this extension classes and the way to make that happen is to define a file named `META-INF/services/org.codehaus.groovy.runtime.ExtensionModule` which contains metadata about extensions provided by this library.
+The Groovy runtime needs to know about these extension classes and the way to make that happen is to define a file named `META-INF/services/org.codehaus.groovy.runtime.ExtensionModule` which contains metadata about extensions provided by this library.
 The file at [src/main/resources/META-INF/services/org.codehaus.groovy.runtime.ExtensionModule](groovy-datomic/tree/master/src/main/resources/META-INF/services/org.codehaus.groovy.runtime.ExtensionModule) looks like this.